-In today global markets and increasing emphasis on quality, need for laboratory data has increased many folds moreover and top of that accuracy and reliability of data is also an equal concern.
+In today global markets and with an increasing emphasis on quality, the need for laboratory data has increased many folds moreover and top of that accuracy and reliability of data is also an equal concern.

 Our construction material engineering and testing credentials speak for themselves.
 Our professional engineers have vast experience and understanding of construction materials and construction practices.
 Our team of engineers and technicians help our clients anticipate and minimize potential issues and delays.